jLevere/AWSwireguardVPN/README.md

 	# the public ip address of the relay.  wireguard needs to know one side of the connection
 	Endpoint = (relay public ip address):(port number)

-	# ip addresses that are routed into the tunnel
+	# ip addresses that are routed into the tunnel.
+	# You can also just put the subnets you want to allow as well for split tunneling.
+I use 10.1.0.0/24 on a few of my clients for various reasons.
 	AllowedIPs = 0.0.0.0/0, ::/0

 	# a keep alive signal to keep firewall ports open, in seconds